yunionio/cloudpods/README.md

 ## Contribution

-We are grateful to any kind of contribution you make to the project.
+You are welcome to do any kind of contribution to the project.
 Please refer to [CONTRIBUTING](./CONTRIBUTING.md) for guidelines.

 ## License